 LipoFlavonoid Side Effects

-Hearing loss as well as ringing in the ears can be complicated.
-In fact, if you start to research the causes of ringing in the ears, some of them they can scare the daylights out of you!
-So, I think it's best to get checked out by your doctor first, to zero in on what might be causing the problem.
-If you take any medications, speak to your doctor too.
+Hearing loss, as well as ringing in the ears, can be complicated.
+In fact, if you start to research the causes of tinnitus, some of them can scare the daylights out of you!
+So, it's best to get checked out by your doctor first to find out what might be causing the problem.

 Does LipoFlavonoid Work?